jovotech/jovo-framework/platforms/platform-alexa/docs/alexa-conversations.md

 - Some tasks (for example slot filling) are done by Alexa Conversations
 - Other tasks (where you need full control and deterministic code) are handled by your app code

-The [delegation section](#delegation) introduces different ways for your app code accept requests from and delegate requests to Alexa Conversations.
+The [delegation section](#delegation) introduces different ways for your app code to accept requests from and delegate requests to Alexa Conversations.

 ## Configuration